josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 fireEvent.click(button);
 ```

-This works well for most use cases, but there's also a newer companion library `@testing-library/user-event` in active development.
-The idea behind `userEvent` is to more fully simulate behavior from the user perspective.
-For example, a typical testing workflow is to fire a 'click' event to make sure the right thing happens when a user clicks something in the UI.
-A real user, however, in the process of clicking a button, would actually fire many different events (mouseMove, mouseOver, mouseDown, mouseUp, click, etc) within a split second.
-Ths difference isn't important for many use cases, but for more nuanced user interaction testing you may find `userEvent` useful for additional functionality beyond what we can do with `fireEvent`.
+This works well for most use cases, but there's also a more advanced companion library `@testing-library/user-event` in active development.
+The idea behind `userEvent` is to more fully simulate behavior from the user perspective, providing the extra nuances in the user flow beyond the level of DOM events.

 ## Why not just QA manually?
 It's easy to just run through some test cases in the browser before shipping a new feature, but the manual approach quickly gets unmanageable at scale.
 What if your app has hundreds of thousands of lines of code?
 It's easy to unexpectedly (and invisibly) break a legacy feature when you go live with a new feature.
 While it's impossible with a manual approach to comprehensively test your app top to bottom every time you push some new code, it's easy to do exactly that with a thoughtful suite of integration tests.